Unsupervised Word Segmentation from Discrete Speech Units in Low-Resource Settings: Experiments

 \section{Experiments}

+We first present our results for the MB-FR dataset, the language which corresponds to the true low-resource scenario that we are interested in.
 Table~\ref{tab:mboshi_uws_results} presents UWS Boundary F-scores for UWS models~(dpseg and neural) trained using different discrete speech units for the MB-FR dataset.
 We include results for both the direct output~(RAW) and the post-processed version~(+SIL).
 The RAW VQ-W2V-V36 is not included as its output sequences were excessively large for training our UWS models~(Table~\ref{tab:unitsstats}).

 We observe that in all cases, post-processing the discrete speech units with the silence information~(+SIL) creates \textit{easier} representations for the UWS task.
 We believe this is due to the considerable reduction in average length of the sequences~(Table~\ref{tab:unitsstats}).
 For Bayesian models, we also observe a reduction in the number of units, meaning that some units were modelling silence windows, even though these models already produce an independent token for silence, which we remove before UWS training.

 Looking at the results for UWS models trained using the output of VQ-based models~(rows 4-6), we see that the best segmentation result is achieved using the one with the smallest average sequence length~(VQ-VAE).
 In general, we believe that all VQ-based models under-perform due to the excessively long sequences produced, which are challenging for UWS.
-Figure~\ref{fig:unitssegmentation} illustrates this difference in representation length, by presenting the speech discrete units produced by H-SHMM and VQ-VAE for a given utterance.
+Figure~\ref{fig:unitssegmentation} illustrates this difference in representation length, by presenting the discrete speech units produced by Bayesian and neural models for a given utterance: the latter produce considerably more units.

 Overall, we find that UWS models trained using the discrete speech units from Bayesian models produce better segmentation, with models trained with SHMM and H-SHMM presenting the best results.
-A noticeable difference between these two models is the compression level: H-SHMM uses 27 less units than SHMM.
+In \newcite{yusuf2020hierarchical} both systems showed competitive results for the AUD task.
+A noticeable difference between these two models is the compression level: H-SHMM uses 27 fewer units than SHMM.
 Regarding type retrieval, the models scored 12.1\%~(SHMM), 10.7\%~(H-SHMM), and 31\%~(topline).
-We also find that SHMM models produced more types and less tokens, reaching a higher Type-Token Ratio~(0.63) compared to H-SHMM~(0.55).
+We also find that SHMM models produced more types and fewer tokens, reaching a higher Type-Token Ratio~(0.63) compared to H-SHMM~(0.55).